henricker/POO_2020_2/Projeto 06 ArrayList/README.md

         - Adiciona a criança do começo da fila no pula pula.
     - `out`
         - Remove a criança do pula pula e adiciona-o novamente na ultima posição da fila de espera.

+    - `remove "nomeCriança"` - Remove a criança que está no pula pula ou na fila de espera.

     - `show`
         - Mostra os dados do pula pula, nele mostram as crianças que estão em fila e as crianças que estão brincando.
     - `end`